devclinton/IDM-CMS/documentation/configuration-file.rst

     Specifies whether or not to populate the :code:`ChannelTitles` array in JSON output files.
 If set to ``true`` the entries of the :code:`ChannelTitles` pair with the channel data in the :code:`ChannelData` array.
 Each entry in :code:`ChannelTitles` consists of an observable name followed by the realization number in curly braces, e.g. ``"susceptible{0}"``.
 The default is ``false``.

 ``writematfile``
     Specifies whether or not to write realization data in MATLAB .mat format.
-The default is ``true``.
+The default is ``false``.

 ``newmatformat``
     Specifies whether to use the original MATLAB schema or the "new" MATLAB schema.